AmirTEbi/sCIN/README.md

 - `epochs`: Number of training epochs
 - `settings`: Any additional model's parameters and hyperparamters which can be provided via a config file (examples are in `configs/sCIN`).

-These arguments are minimal and your training wrapper can accept more arguments if needed.
 `train_YourMoelName()` returns trained model object.
 For instance, in PyTorch a neural network can be defined as class inherting from `torch.nn.Module`.
 You can make an instance of this class for training which can be saved and returned.

 `get_emb_YouModelName` produces separate embeddings from test datasets for each modality and its arguments are as follows: